ei8fdb/Build-Low-Cost-User-Research-Lab/Why did we build a research studio.md

 - Having our own lab space will give projects more opportunity to test more iterations with users.
 This leads to delivering more user focused  digital services.

 - Reduce the load on the GDS user research studios.
-It is a wonderful, but finite resource for all of government
+It is a wonderful, but finite resource for all of government.

 - Projects which have no funding for hiring commercial studios or can't access the GDS user research studio  will be able to use the lab to test their services, helping to ensure that we can improve all services.

-- Having labs on Home Office  buildings will reduce lots of travel to labs
+- Having labs on Home Office buildings will reduce lots of travel to labs.

 - Building our own lab from scratch will give us precise control over the specifications and won’t leave us dependent on whatever facilities are at existing sites.